 If you want to do more adventurous activities like quad biking, trekking above 3,000 metres or walking the Kokoda Trail, our Adventure Pack add-on will make sure that you don’t miss out.

-What are the benefits of Working Holiday travel insurance?
+What are the benefits of working holiday travel insurance?

 Every working traveller has different priorities, but some of the main benefits you might want to look for in a travel insurance policy for your working holiday include:

-- 24 Hour Emergency Assistance
+- 24 Hour Emergency Medical Assistance

-- Emergency Medical and Hospital Expenses
+- Overseas Emergency Medical and Hospital Expenses

-- Luggage and Personal Belongings
+- Cover for Luggage and Personal Belongings

 - Cover for 43 Pre-Existing Medical Conditions